 The symptoms of hyperventilation are caused when excessive breathing creates low levels of carbon dioxide in the blood.
 Low carbon dioxide levels eventually lead to narrowing of the blood vessels that supply blood to the brain.
 This reduction in blood supply to the brain leads to symptoms like lightheadedness and tingling in the fingers.
 Severe hyperventilation can lead to loss of consciousness.

 Hyperventilation might occur to some people only occasionally as a panicked response to fear stress or phobia.
 While for others, this condition is typical and accompanies most emotional states, such as depression, anxiety, or anger.

-Usually a panic attack or anxiety is the causes behind overbreathing.
-However, some other factors can also be attributed for the condition such as:
+Usually, a panic attack or anxiety is the causes behind overbreathing.
+However, some other factors can also be attributed to the condition such as:

 You will need medical treatment for hyperventilation if it becomes a serious issue.
 If you observe rapid, deep breathing for the first time, pain, fever, or bleeding, you should seek treatment.

 Stay calm even if your hyperventilation turns acute.
 It will be helpful to have a person who could coach you through the episode.
 The treatment for overbreathing will aim at increasing the levels of carbon dioxide in your blood so that the breathing rate can be worked to slow.

 To help treat acute hyperventilation, you can:

 The Journal of Alternative and Complementary Medicine has suggested that acupuncture may also be an effective treatment for hyperventilation syndrome.

 To prevent hyperventilation, it is helpful to learn breathing and relaxation techniques, such as: